How to Invest in Uranium

 Many have been waiting for the price of uranium to increase and strengthen the market.
 As the trend towards green energy continues, some believe that day is soon to come.

-The price of uranium has faced difficulties since the 2011 Fukushima disaster, when key Japanese nuclear reactors were damaged and went offline.
-Fear over the radioactive risks posed by nuclear power reactors post-Fukushima, paired with excess supply and caution, have plagued the market in the last few years and investors and companies have struggled to stay optimistic.
+The uranium price has faced difficulties since the 2011 Fukushima nuclear disaster.
+A massive earthquake damaged several Japanese nuclear reactors, and they had to be taken offline.
+Fears over the radioactive risks posed by nuclear power reactors post-Fukushima, paired with excess supply, have weighed on the spot price in the years since then.

-Recently, rays of hope have returned to the market.
-High-profile supply cuts from major producers like Kazatomprom and Cameco (TSX:CCO,NYSE:CCJ) have raised expectations of higher prices, and optimistic market watchers are beginning to position themselves for a potential global uranium boom.
+But recently rays of hope have returned to the uranium industry.
+High-profile supply cuts from major producers like Kazakhstan’s Kazatomprom and Canada’s Cameco (TSX:CCO,NYSE:CCJ) have raised expectations of higher prices, and optimistic market watchers are beginning to position themselves for a potential global uranium boom.

 But how do traders invest in uranium?
 Unlike gold, owning physical uranium is not possible, especially due to the metal’s radioactive characteristics.
 So where does that leave investors?